Oregon vs. Washington State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- Oregon and its opponents have gone over the current 57-point total in four of nine games (44.4%) this season.

-- Oregon's games this season have gone over 56.5 points four of nine times.
+- Washington State's games have gone over 57 points in three of nine chances this season.

-- The two teams combine to average 60.9 points per game, 4.4 more than the over/under in this contest.
+- The two teams combine to score 60.9 points per game, 3.9 more than the over/under in this contest.

-- This contest's total is 9.4 points more than the 47.1 these two squads combine to allow per game this season.
+- This contest's over/under is 9.9 points more than the 47.1 these two squads combine to allow per game this season.

-- Ducks games this season feature an average total of 56.6 points, a number 0.1 points higher than Saturday's over/under.

-- The 57.9 PPG average total in Cougars games this season is 1.4 points more than this game's over/under.
+- The average total in Ducks games this season is 56.6, 0.4 points fewer than Saturday's total of 57 .

+- In 2021, games involving the Cougars have averaged a total of 57.9 points, 0.9 more than the set over/under in this contest.

 Oregon Stats and Trends

-- Oregon is 3-4 against the spread and 7-0 overall in games when it records more than 24.7 points.
+- Oregon is 3-4 against the spread and 7-0 overall this season when the team scores more than 24.7 points.

 - The Ducks collect 441.3 yards per game, 48.3 more yards than the 393.0 the Cougars give up per matchup.

-- The Ducks have nine giveaways this season, while the Cougars have 20 takeaways .
+- The Ducks have turned the ball over nine times this season, 11 fewer than the Cougars have forced (20).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.